lnmiller22/MillerProfile/finalprojectp2.md

 The draft version may be accessed using the following link: https://preview.shorthand.com/4oMiYmyRNH5PZ1cd.

 ## User Research and Interviews
-After reviewing my storyboard, I drafted the following questions to ask my solicited participants.
+After reviewing my storyboard, I drafted the following questions to ask my solicited participants:

   1. What is this data story telling you?
 What is your primary takeaway from the story?
   2. Is there anything in particular that works or doesn’t work?
 Why or why not?
 What would you differently?
   3. Who do you think the intended audience is for this story?
   5. Is there anything else you would like to share with me about this story?
 Do any further questions arise from your engagement with the material?

+These questions are slightly adapted from those that I asked on a previous assignment, which proved extremely helpful in reworking my visualizations and gathering outside perspectives on the work I had completed thus far.
 As drawn out in my previous section of this assignment, my primary target audience is K-12 educators, while the secondary audience is education policy makers.
 The guiding audience statements are included once again below for reference:

 > As a United States educator, I want to know how linguistic diversity in the U.S. affects student performance so that I can best shape my own performance.